IbzanHyena/blog.ibzan.co.uk/index.md

 You may notice that the design is relatively minimal.
 That's because I expect people will use the reader mode present in most modern browers to read posts, so there's minimal value in going overboard on the design.
+The main font used across this website is the excellent [Heliotrope] by Matthew Butterick.

 Thanks for stopping by!
 If you're looking for code, check my [GitHub][github].